Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 ---

-# HeightColorFix (default value = 0)

-- Enabled only if set to 1

-Some planet packs use a mod called "HeightColorMap" to define the colors of their planets.
-HeightColorMap sometimes does not rescale properly, in that case you could try enabling this workaround.

----

 # resizeScatter (default value = 1)

 - Disabled only if set to 0

 If enabled, scatter size will be multiplied by the "Resize" parameter.

+---

+# landscape (default value = 1)

+- Enabled only if set to any number >0

+Altitude of geographical features will be first multiplied by the "Resize" parameter and then by the "landscape" parameter.

+---

+# atmoVisualEffect (default value = 1)

+- Enabled only if set to any number >0

+The height of the atmosphere visual effect will be multiplied by this parameter.

 ---